New Resource

 Is HandBrake Safe Now?

-In 2026, HandBrake is generally considered safe.
-The source code is auditable on GitHub, it bundles no adware, it works completely offline, and it receives regular security updates.
-Post-2017, the project significantly strengthened its download infrastructure.
+HandBrake is generally considered safe in 2026.
+The source code remains publicly auditable on GitHub, contains no adware, functions entirely offline, and receives regular security updates from a maintainer team.

 How to Download HandBrake Safely